-The Minnesota State Fair is synonymous with food.
+The Minnesota State Fair is synonymous with food and a Minnesota bucket list MUST.
 People flock to the fair each year for returning favorites and for a chance to try new items that have graced the streets of the state fair grounds.

 As a foodie, I discovered the fair the way most people discover things: on the internet.
 A video went viral last fall of delicious food at the fair and the main food it was focused on was Martha’s Cookies.
 As soon as I saw the video I knew that 2017 was the year I would go to the fair!
 Staying to true to my decision, I went to the fair opening weekend and tried out many foods.

 Know Before You Go:

 - Classic rookie mistake: Plan before you go to the fair.
 The fairgrounds are huge and you cannot possibly eat everything in 1 day – not even close.
 Pick the items that are really calling to you and get a map of the grounds so you can easily find everything.